Sam9Ves3/Big_Data_Managment_Homeworks/bigdataprinciples1_2.md

 **3. Benefits of a fact-based model for Big Data:**

 With a fact-based model, the master dataset will be an ever-growing list of immutable, atomic facts.
-This isn’t a pattern that relational databases were built to support—if you come from a relational background, your head may be spinning.
+This isn’t a pattern that relational databases were built to support (if you come from a relational background, your head may be spinning).
 The good news is that by changing your data model paradigm, you gain numerous advantages.
 Specifically, your data:

   * Is queryable at any time in its history
   * Tolerates human errors